michaelcrosato/JG1/README.md

 4. **Combat System**:
    - All attacks have an 85% base hit chance - attacks can miss!
    - **Assault Disruption**: Enemy snipers adjacent to your Assault units have 50% reduced hit chance (42.5% total)
+   - **Anti-Vehicle Specialization**: Anti-Vehicle Marines deal 2x damage to Tanks/Artillery with 95% hit chance
    - Position your Assault units strategically to protect other units from sniper fire
+   - Use Anti-Vehicle Marines to counter enemy armor and artillery
    - Failed attacks still consume the unit's attack for that turn

 ### Strategy Tips

 - **Positioning**: Use the hexagonal grid to your advantage - units have 6 adjacent hexes instead of 4
 - **Unit Synergy**: Combine different unit types for effective tactics
-  - Use Marines for flexible positioning with improved 2-hex attack range
+  - **Marines**: Flexible positioning with 2-hex attack range - solid frontline units
-  - Use Assault units to tank damage, deal heavy melee damage, AND disrupt enemy snipers
-  - Use Snipers to provide long-range support from safe positions, but keep them away from enemy Assault units
+  - **Assault**: Fast heavy units (4 movement!) - rush enemy positions and disrupt snipers
+  - **Snipers**: Long-range support but vulnerable to Assault unit interference
+  - **Artillery**: Extreme range bombardment (4 hexes) but very fragile - protect them!
+  - **Tanks**: Heavily armored frontline units - can absorb massive damage
+  - **Anti-Vehicle**: Essential for dealing with enemy Tanks and Artillery - 2x damage!
 - **Movement Planning**: Plan your movement carefully - you can move then attack, but not attack then move
-- **Range Advantage**: Snipers can attack from 3 hexes away, Marines from 2 hexes - use this to avoid retaliation
+- **Range Advantage**: Artillery (4 hex) > Snipers (3 hex) > Marines/Tanks/Anti-Vehicle (2 hex) > Assault (1 hex)
-- **Assault Tactics**: Position Assault units adjacent to enemy units to reduce sniper effectiveness by 50%
+- **Assault Tactics**: Use their increased 4-hex movement to quickly position and disrupt enemy snipers
+- **Vehicle Warfare**: Anti-Vehicle Marines are crucial - they deal double damage to Tanks and Artillery
-- **Hit Chance**: All attacks have an 85% base hit chance, but snipers near enemy Assault units only have 42.5% hit chance
+- **Hit Chance**: 85% base, but snipers near Assault units: 42.5%, Anti-Vehicle vs vehicles: 95%

 ## File Structure